private-compute-infra-toolkit/hats/kokoro/README.md

 Commenting on the cl can also re-trigger Kokoro.
 *  kokoro rebuild: rerun on the same revision as the last presubmit
 *  kokoro rerun: run on the latest revision
+These are the same if Kokoro ran on the latest revision.

 It can be triggered manually through Fusion, via "Trigger Build".
 It requires flags for Git/Gerrit-on-Borg, which can be added via clicking "+ Git/Gerrit-on-Borg".